Homesteading Family Logo

 We can look to those generations that have had to overcome hardships and learn from them.
 Great-Grandma Jeanie taught us many life lessons from the Great Depression and I’ve shared the top three things to increase self-sufficiency as well.

 But one saying that I love is that “Those who are prepared are usually spared.”
-So learn the steps to be prepared and spare your family hardships when they arise.
+So learn the steps to be prepared and protect your family when hardships arise.

 Onion seeds in a brown paper seed packet.